-Whenever the forecast calls for snow, Philly parents ought to be prepared.
+When the forecast calls for snow, Philly parents ought to be prepared.
 Not just with the milk, bread, and toilet paper, but with the best spots to take the kiddos sledding on a snow day.
-Sledding is one of our favorite winter activities, so we're breaking down all the best locations (not just by their cool factor, but also by age group), so you know exactly where you should head when we get a decent coating.
+Sledding is one of our favorite winter activities, so we're breaking down all the best sledding hills near Philly (not just by their cool factor, but also by age group), so you know exactly where you should head when we get a decent coating.

-For more amazing ways to enjoy the white stuff with your family, check out the best places to go Snow Tubing Near Philadelphia and Family-Friendly Skiing and Snowboarding Near Philly.
+For more amazing ways to enjoy the snow with your family, check out the best places to go Snow Tubing near Philadelphia and Family-Friendly Skiing and Snowboarding near Philly.

 Known as the Clark Park "bowl", these gentle hills are perfect for little ones, giving them a thrill without the large crowds or serious drops.